mendel5/alternative-front-ends/README.md

 ### Telegram

-- [Telegram-FOSS](https://github.com/Telegram-FOSS-Team/Telegram-FOSS): FOSS-friendly fork of the original Telegram client for Android
+- [Telegram-FOSS](https://github.com/Telegram-FOSS-Team/Telegram-FOSS): Unofficial, FOSS-friendly fork of the original Telegram client for Android

 ### Other services